Understanding Common Reasons for eTA Rejection

 - Insufficient Ties to Home Country:Immigration authorities often look for evidence that you have strong ties to your home country, such as a stable job, property, or family obligations.
 Failing to prove these ties might lead them to believe you intend to overstay.

-- Prior Visa Refusals or Travel History Issues:If you’ve been previously denied a visa to South Korea or another country, or if there are concerns about your travel history (e.g., overstaying in another country), this can influence the outcome of your application.
+- Prior eTA Refusals or Travel History Issues:If you’ve been previously denied an eTA to South Korea or another country, or if there are concerns about your travel history (e.g., overstaying in another country), this can influence the outcome of your application.

 - Inconsistent or False Information:Any discrepancies or false claims in your application can lead to outright rejection.
 Honesty and accuracy are critical when completing your application and submitting documents.

-- Criminal Records:A criminal background can be a barrier to obtaining a visa, especially if the crimes are severe or recent.
+- Criminal Records:A criminal background can be a barrier to obtaining an eTA, especially if the crimes are severe or recent.

-- Failure to Meet Specific Visa Requirements:Each visa type (tourist, business, student, etc.) has unique requirements.
-If you fail to meet the criteria for your chosen visa type—such as providing an acceptance letter for a student visa—your application may be denied.
+- Failure to Meet Specific eTA Requirements:Each eTA type (tourist, business, student, etc.) has unique requirements.
+If you fail to meet the criteria for your chosen eTA type—such as providing an acceptance letter for a student eTA—your application may be denied.

 Reviewing the Denial Notice